Gimlet v2 · Is LIVE now! Learn More

-Here you’ll enter your organization name, choose a URL for your account, enter your email address, and create a password.
+Here you’ll enter your organization name, choose a URL for your account, select your timezone, enter your email address, and create a password.

 Whether you are a library, police station, highway department, or political campaign, you’ll begin by structuring your question form to collect the data you need.

 Add your values, then drag and drop them to reorder them as you wish.
 You can deactive a value by dragging it below the Inactive label.

 Tagging helps you enter data quickly with a great deal of context and clarity.
 Unfortunately, not everyone tags entries the same way — folksonomies are loosely organized.
 Imagine a patron who is having trouble printing at the library.
 Should this entry be tagged: “print”, “printing”, “help-printing”, “computer-support”, “IT”, “copy-card”, or “computer-lab”.

 It’s best to get out in front of this uncertainty by creating a list of “promoted tags”.
 Gimlet will let you create a list of tags that always appear on the question form, so staff can choose them quickly and keep your data collection consistent.
 Take a few minutes to write a list of the most common tasks or services provided at your service points.
 Make a tag for each of these items to help staff work quickly at the desk.